/*

 * UTF-8

-* representation of every character in the string s
+* representation of every character in the string s.

-* If s
+* If s is null, a

-is thrown.
+* NullPointerException is thrown.
 Each character in

-is converted to a group of one, two,
+* the string s is converted to a group of one, two,

 * or three bytes, depending on the value of the character.